Megumi Yokota: History

 In the North in 1986, Yokota married a South Korean national, Kim Young-nam, likely also abducted, and the couple had a daughter in 1987, Kim Hye-gyong (김혜경, whose real name was later revealed to be Kim Eun-gyong, 김은경).
 In June 2006, Kim Young-nam, who has since remarried, was allowed to have his family from the South visit him, and during the reunion he confirmed Yokota had committed suicide in 1994 after suffering from mental illness, and had several attempts at suicide before.
 He also claimed the remains returned in 2004 are genuine.
 His comments were however widely dismissed as repeating the official Pyongyang line, with Megumi's father claiming that Young-nam was not allowed to speak freely during his interview in Pyongyang, stating that "he was likely restricted in terms of what he can say" and that "it looked as if he was reading a script".
 In June 2012, Choi Sung-ryong, head of a support group for relatives of South Koreans abducted to the North, claimed that he had obtained North Korean government documents which stated that Yokota had died from "depression" on 14 December 2004.
 However, his claim has been dismissed by many as he refused to release the documents to the public.

 It is widely believed, especially in Japan, that Yokota is still alive.
 In November 2011 a South Korean magazine, Weekly Chosun, stated that a 2005 directory of Pyongyang residents listed a woman, named Kim Eun-gong, with the same birth date as Yokota.
 The directory gave Kim's spouse's name as "Kim Yong Nam".
 Japanese government sources verified on 18 November 2011 that they had reviewed the directory but had yet to draw a conclusion on the identity of the woman listed.
 Sources later indicated that Kim Eun-gong was actually Yokota's 24-year-old daughter.
 In 2012, it was reported that North Korean authorities were keeping Kim under strict surveillance.
 In August 2012, Choi Seong-ryong stated that sources in North Korea had told him that Kim Eun-gong had been placed under the supervision of Kim Jong Un's sister, Kim Yo Jong, and that the North Korean government may be planning on using Yokota's daughter as a "card" in future negotiations with Japan.
 Reportedly, in 2010 the North Korean government offered to allow Yokota's parents to visit Kim Eun-gyong in a country "other than Japan" but the Japanese government and Yokota's parents were wary about the offer, suspecting it as a ploy by the North Korean government to seek an advantage in ongoing diplomatic negotiations.
-In March 2014, the parents of Megumi Yokota met their granddaughter Kim Eun-gyong for the first time in Mongolia, along with her own baby daughter, whose father was not identified.
+In March 2014, the parents of Megumi Yokota met their granddaughter Kim Eun-gyong for the first time in Mongolia, along with her own baby daughter.
+While early reports did not publicly identify the child’s father, multiple accounts noted that Kim’s husband accompanied her to the meeting, though his personal history wasn't disclosed at the time.